Independent group editor-in-chief Stephen Rae to step down

 INM has lost both a chief executive and a chairman in the past year.

-Sources have indicated that Mr Rae will be replaced by Richard McLean, the current managing director of the Belfast Telegraph, but this has not been confirmed.
+Sources have indicated that Mr Rae will be replaced by Richard McClean, the current managing director of the Belfast Telegraph, but this has not been confirmed.

-It is understood Mr McLean will be appointed head of publishing.
+It is understood Mr McClean will be appointed head of publishing.
 The role of group editor-in-chief is being discontinued.

 Mr Rae (51), a native of Co Kerry and long time member of staff at the media group, was appointed to the overarching position of editor-in-chief in June, 2013.
 At the time, the company said the new position had been created to ensure that the titles are “structured, resourced and aligned for an increasingly digital future”.